 Roadsides or Shoulders

-Parking areas are among the most challenging places to navigate due to the narrow lanes and small parking spaces.
+Parking areas are among the most challenging places to navigate because of narrow lanes and a large number of pedestrians.
 Numerous objects and vehicles may reduce visibility, increasing the risk of an accident.
 Furthermore, drivers may be in a hurry to beat other drivers to prime parking spots.

-Accidents may occur in parking lots as a result of someone not looking before backing up.
+Accidents often occur in parking lots as a result of someone not looking before backing up.
 Also, a pedestrian may walk past a car without noticing the reverse lights.
-Distracted driving and walking can both cause pedestrian accidents in parking lots.
+Distracted driving and walking both cause pedestrian accidents in parking lots.